top of page

 CHI HOI JIMMY CHEUNG is an emerging musician with a versatile career as an educator, performer, and collaborator.

-An accomplished pianist, Cheung is a laureate in numerous national and international competitions, including the Robert B. Beardsley Piano Prize Competition, Ohio Music Teachers Association (OMTA) Young Artist Piano Competition, Tuesday Musical Scholarship Competition, and Birmingham International Piano Competition in the United Kingdom.
-He has performed in major venues including the Tobin Center, Steinway Hall, Royal Albert Hall, Bridgewater Hall, and the Birmingham Town Hall.
-An active collaborative pianist and chamber musician, Cheung has performed with students and faculties from Texas Lutheran University, University of Texas at San Antonio, University of Cincinnati College-Conservatory of Music (CCM), Cincinnati Starling Project, Arkansas State University, Indiana State University, and Ball State University.
-He also performs in collaboration with pianist Angela Lau as Duo Orchid.
+Cheung is a laureate in numerous national and international piano competitions, including the Robert B. Beardsley Piano Prize Competition, Ohio Music Teachers Association Young Artist Piano Competition, Tuesday Musical Scholarship Competition, and Birmingham International Piano Competition in the United Kingdom.
+He has appeared on prestigious stages such as Texas Public Radio, the Tobin Center, Steinway Hall, Royal Albert Hall, Bridgewater Hall, and Birmingham Town Hall.
+A multifaceted collaborative pianist, Cheung has performed with musicians from the Classical Music Institute, Fort Sam's Own, Texas Lutheran University, and Indiana State University, to name a few.
+He also performs in collaboration with his wife and fellow pianist, Dr. Angela Lau, as Duo Orchid.
 The pair has won the Ohio International Piano Duet and Duo Competition.

 Currently, Cheung serves as Lecturer in Piano at Texas Lutheran University and as Piano Instructor at the Musical Arts Center of San Antonio.